FIXED - 1958 Power Vent Window wiring problem

 You can see some image below.
 More of them can be found in the restoration section.

 Next up - repair the door jamb switch of my 1967 Eldorado and install a new power seat transmission as the front up/down solenoid does no longer work and therefore does not engage the according seat transmission.
 This will involve removing the front bench seat which is very heavy...
-Oh it is so much fun owning these cars!
-Winking
+Oh it is so much fun owning these cars! ;-)

 I removed the kick panel, heater-box and door sill scuff plates to get access to the broken cables.

-they broke at the area where all the bending is taking place when the door is opened.
+They broke at the area where all the bending is taking place when the door is opened.
 Here the first wire is already soldered together

 I put some heat shrinking tube around it after soldering

-all the wires are back together
+All the wires are back together

-the wires are back together in the metallic tube going through the door
+The wires are back together in the metallic tube going through the door

-kick panel and everything else back in place.
+Kick panel and everything else back in place.
 Everything works as it should now.

-as I work as a cameraman I had a good film light at hand to light the working area properly.
+As I work as a cameraman I had a good film light at hand to light the working area properly.

 1958 Power Vent Window wiring problem